ietf-wg-acme/acme/draft-ietf-acme-acme.md

 format defined in {{!RFC3339}}.

 error (optional, object):
-: The error that occurred while the server was issuing the certificate, if any.
+: The error that occurred while processing the order, if any.
 This field is structured as a problem document {{!RFC7807}}.
-Note that this field is only for errors occurring after authorizations have been validated.

 authorizations (required, array of string):
 : For pending orders, the authorizations that the client needs to complete